LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 word "blue" or the word "red".

 ``( )``
    Grouping for output.
-Defines a named group for output.
+Defines a numbered group for output.
 Nine groups can be defined.

 ``(?: )``